aws-controllers-k8s/controller-bootstrap/README.md

 ## Getting Started

-First, fork the `aws-controllers-k8s/controller-bootstrap` repository and run the following script in the controller-bootstrap.
+First, clone the `aws-controllers-k8s/controller-bootstrap` repository and run the following script in the controller-bootstrap.
 ```
 export SERVICE=${AWS_SERVICE_NAME}
 make